Allow me a question—which you choose not to answer?

 Be you because you owe it to the world and you mainly owe it to yourself.

-Go ahead…say to yourself…hey gorgeous let’s have a good time.
-Let’s take life by the horns and enjoy this messy, crazy, breathtaking, incredible, joyful, love-filled — sometimes messy, crazy, painful — ride.
+Go ahead…say to yourself…hey Sweetie let’s have a good time.
+Let’s take life by the horns and enjoy this messy, crazy, breathtaking, incredible, joyful, love-filled—sometimes messy, crazy, painful—ride.